Can I be brutally honest for a minute?

 Because hospitality is so important to us, we invite people over two or three Sundays a month.
 Then, we can put the younger kids down for naps and let the older ones play while we visit instead of expecting them to sit politely in a restaurant.

 Before you start to think that I’m a domestic goddess, every meal that I make is EASY.

 Because my primary concern is nourishing my kids, not impressing guests, I’m able to make a nice hot lunch in about 20 minutes on Sunday morning before church.

 1. Buffalo Chicken

-This three ingredient recipe is a family favorite.
+This three-ingredient recipe is a family favorite.
 I can throw it all in the crockpot in the morning while I make my coffee, and it’s ready by the time we get home from church.
-We usually serve it with lentils and tater tots, but it’s best served on crusty French bread.
+We usually serve it with lentils and tater tots, but it’s best served on crusty French bread with mozzarella cheese.

 I use this recipe from The Frugal Girls.

 This recipe involves more prep work because you have to brown the ground beef before you dump it in the crockpot, but I usually do that part on Saturday.